senadkurtisi/ml-tracking-ops/README.md

 ## Simplest form of tracking runs

-Below we can see an example of how we can track an experiment in PyTorch
+Below we can see a PyTorch example of how we can track an experiment using ML-Tracking-Ops.
 ```python

 from ml_tracking_ops.experiment.logger import ExperimentLogger